Geostationary Operational Environmental Satellite: Inactive or repurposed

 Several GOES satellites are still in orbit but are either inactive or have been re-purposed.

 Although GOES-3 ceased to be used for weather operations in 1989, it spent over 20 years as a critical part of communications between the U.S. and Amundsen–Scott South Pole Station before being decommissioned in 2016.
 Geostationary satellites expend fuel to keep themselves stationary over the equator, and thus cannot normally ordinarily be seen from the poles.
-When that fuel is depleted, solar and lunar perturbations increase the satellite's inclination so that its ground track begins to describe an analemma (a figure-8 in the north-south direction).
+When that fuel is depleted, solar and lunar perturbations increase the satellite's inclination so that its ground track begins to describe an analemma (a figure-8 in the north–south direction).
 This usually ends the satellite's primary mission.
 However, when the inclination is high enough the satellite may begin to rise above the polar horizons at the extremes of the figure-8, as was the case for GOES-3.
 A nine-meter dish was constructed at the station, and communication with the satellite could be obtained for about five hours per day.
 Data rates were around 2.048 megabytes/second (bi-directional) under optimum conditions.

 GOES-8, which was designated GOES-I before orbiting, was the GOES-East satellite when it was in operation.
 It is in a parking orbit and is drifting westerly at a rate of about 4° daily.
 It was decommissioned on 1 April 2003 and deactivated on 5 May 2004 after the failure of its propulsion system.

 GOES-10, which was designated GOES-K before orbiting, was decommissioned on 2 December 2009 and was boosted to a graveyard orbit.
 It no longer had the fuel for required maneuvers to keep it on station.

 GOES-11, which was designated GOES-L before orbiting, had a partial failure on 6 December 2011.
 It was decommissioned on 16 December 2011 and boosted into a graveyard orbit.

 GOES-12, which was designated GOES-M before orbiting, was decommissioned on 16 August 2013 and boosted into a graveyard orbit.

 GOES-13, which was designated GOES-N before orbiting, was decommissioned on 3 January 2018 and boosted into storage orbit.
-It is transferred to the U.S. Space Force and positioned at 61.5ºE under the new name EWS-G1.
+It was transferred to the U.S. Space Force and positioned at 61.5ºE under the new name EWS-G1.
+Following three years of monitoring the Indian Ocean, EWS-G1 was retired on 31 October 2023 when EWS-G2 (formerly GOES-15) took over.